-In late 2018, the department received an application to import commercially-produced bulk wheat from the Canadian Prairies (Alberta, Manitoba and Saskatchewan) for commercial processing.
+In late 2018, the Department of Agriculture, Water and the Environment (department) received an application to import commercially-produced bulk wheat from the Canadian Prairies (Alberta, Manitoba and Saskatchewan) for commercial processing.
 As part of assessing this application, in February 2019 scientists from the department undertook a pathway risk analysis and visited Canada to verify the pest status of wheat grown in Canada and the integrity of the export pathway to Australia.